Provention Bio (NASDAQ:PRVB) Rating Increased to Buy at Zacks Investment Research

-Provention Bio (NASDAQ:PRVB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Friday, Zacks.com reports.
-The brokerage currently has a $7.50 target price on the stock.
-Zacks Investment Research‘s target price would suggest a potential upside of 21.36% from the company’s current price.
+Provention Bio (NASDAQ:PRVB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Friday, Zacks.com reports.
+The firm presently has a $6.75 target price on the stock.
+Zacks Investment Research‘s target price points to a potential upside of 14.80% from the company’s previous close.

 According to Zacks, “Provention Bio, Inc. is a biopharmaceutical company.
 It focuses on development of novel therapeutics and solutions to intercept and prevent immune-mediated disease.
 The company’s product pipeline consists of PRV-031, PRV-6527, PRV-300, PRV-3279 and PRV-101 which are in clinical stage.
 Provention Bio, Inc. is based in NJ, United States. “

-Other equities research analysts also recently issued reports about the stock.
+Other equities research analysts have also recently issued research reports about the stock.
+SVB Leerink reiterated a “buy” rating and set a $16.00 target price on shares of Provention Bio in a research report on Monday, September 20th.
 UBS Group upgraded shares of Provention Bio from a “neutral” rating to an “outperform” rating in a research report on Tuesday, November 23rd.
-SVB Leerink reaffirmed a “buy” rating and set a $16.00 target price on shares of Provention Bio in a report on Monday, September 20th.
-HC Wainwright reissued a “buy” rating and issued a $25.00 price objective on shares of Provention Bio in a research note on Tuesday, September 14th.
-Finally, Sumitomo Mitsui Financial Group upgraded shares of Provention Bio from a “neutral” rating to an “outperform” rating in a research report on Tuesday, November 23rd.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $16.29.
+Sumitomo Mitsui Financial Group upgraded shares of Provention Bio from a “neutral” rating to an “outperform” rating in a research report on Tuesday, November 23rd.
+Finally, HC Wainwright restated a “buy” rating and issued a $25.00 price objective on shares of Provention Bio in a research report on Tuesday, September 14th.
+One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Provention Bio presently has a consensus rating of “Buy” and an average target price of $16.18.

-Provention Bio (NASDAQ:PRVB) last posted its quarterly earnings results on Thursday, November 4th.
-The company reported ($0.43) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.51) by $0.08.
-The company had revenue of $0.68 million during the quarter, compared to analyst estimates of $3.75 million.
-During the same period last year, the company earned ($0.56) EPS.
-On average, research analysts expect that Provention Bio will post -1.87 earnings per share for the current fiscal year.
+Provention Bio (NASDAQ:PRVB) last announced its earnings results on Thursday, November 4th.
+The company reported ($0.43) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.51) by $0.08.
+The firm had revenue of $0.68 million for the quarter, compared to analyst estimates of $3.75 million.
+During the same quarter last year, the business earned ($0.56) EPS.
+On average, equities analysts predict that Provention Bio will post -1.87 EPS for the current year.

-In other news, insider Eleanor Ramos bought 5,201 shares of the stock in a transaction on Friday, December 3rd.
-The shares were acquired at an average cost of $6.49 per share, for a total transaction of $33,754.49.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, insider Francisco Leon bought 5,550 shares of Provention Bio stock in a transaction that occurred on Wednesday, November 24th.
-The shares were acquired at an average cost of $7.24 per share, for a total transaction of $40,182.00.
+In other news, insider Francisco Leon acquired 5,550 shares of Provention Bio stock in a transaction that occurred on Wednesday, November 24th.
+The shares were acquired at an average price of $7.24 per share, with a total value of $40,182.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider Eleanor Ramos acquired 5,201 shares of Provention Bio stock in a transaction that occurred on Friday, December 3rd.
+The shares were purchased at an average cost of $6.49 per share, for a total transaction of $33,754.49.
 The disclosure for this purchase can be found here.
-Insiders have purchased a total of 14,501 shares of company stock worth $98,911 over the last 90 days.
-13.29% of the stock is currently owned by corporate insiders.
+Insiders bought a total of 14,501 shares of company stock worth $98,911 in the last ninety days.
+Insiders own 13.29% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Royal Bank of Canada grew its stake in shares of Provention Bio by 407.1% in the first quarter.
-Royal Bank of Canada now owns 4,508 shares of the company’s stock worth $48,000 after acquiring an additional 3,619 shares during the period.
-Alliancebernstein L.P. grew its position in Provention Bio by 100.5% during the second quarter.
-Alliancebernstein L.P. now owns 86,600 shares of the company’s stock valued at $730,000 after buying an additional 43,400 shares during the period.
-Advisor Group Holdings Inc. lifted its holdings in Provention Bio by 30.2% during the second quarter.
-Advisor Group Holdings Inc. now owns 66,917 shares of the company’s stock valued at $564,000 after purchasing an additional 15,535 shares in the last quarter.
-GSA Capital Partners LLP lifted its holdings in Provention Bio by 52.8% during the second quarter.
-GSA Capital Partners LLP now owns 44,897 shares of the company’s stock valued at $378,000 after purchasing an additional 15,513 shares in the last quarter.
-Finally, Rhumbline Advisers lifted its holdings in Provention Bio by 39.0% during the second quarter.
-Rhumbline Advisers now owns 76,077 shares of the company’s stock valued at $641,000 after purchasing an additional 21,338 shares in the last quarter.
-42.86% of the stock is owned by institutional investors.
+Several institutional investors have recently bought and sold shares of PRVB.
+VR Adviser LLC bought a new position in shares of Provention Bio during the 2nd quarter worth approximately $24,470,000.
+Verition Fund Management LLC increased its position in shares of Provention Bio by 5,117.4% during the 3rd quarter.
+Verition Fund Management LLC now owns 715,729 shares of the company’s stock valued at $4,581,000 after purchasing an additional 702,011 shares during the last quarter.
+DG Capital Management LLC purchased a new stake in shares of Provention Bio during the 3rd quarter valued at $3,483,000.
+State Street Corp increased its position in shares of Provention Bio by 22.4% during the 2nd quarter.
+State Street Corp now owns 1,328,337 shares of the company’s stock valued at $11,198,000 after purchasing an additional 242,728 shares during the last quarter.
+Finally, Millennium Management LLC increased its holdings in Provention Bio by 67.8% in the 2nd quarter.
+Millennium Management LLC now owns 563,688 shares of the company’s stock worth $4,752,000 after acquiring an additional 227,727 shares during the last quarter.
+Hedge funds and other institutional investors own 42.86% of the company’s stock.

 Provention Bio Company Profile